US Fighter Jet Shot Down Over Iran as Middle East Conflict Enters Dangerous New Phase

 A United States military aircraft has been shot down over Iranian territory, marking a dramatic and dangerous escalation in the ongoing conflict in the Middle East and triggering an immediate international crisis with potentially far-reaching consequences for global security and energy markets.

 The incident — the first confirmed loss of an American aircraft within Iranian territory — has sent shockwaves through diplomatic and military circles, with both sides taking assertive positions in the hours following the shootdown.
+Military analysts have described it as an "exceedingly rare assault" on US military aviation, the first such loss in over 20 years, underscoring that Iran retains a "limited but still lethal arsenal of missiles and drones" despite claims that its military has been significantly degraded by allied strikes.

 Background

 The conflict between the United States and Iran has been escalating for several weeks, with US and Israeli forces conducting strikes on Iranian military and civilian infrastructure.
 The blocking of the Strait of Hormuz by Iranian forces has caused a sharp spike in global oil and gas prices, with Brent crude trading above $100 per barrel and energy costs rising sharply across Europe and the UK.
+The conflict began in late February 2026 following a series of escalating confrontations in the Middle East, and has already had profound consequences for the global economy.

 Key Developments